Michelle-Watson/messaging/README.md

 This follows along this video loosely: https://www.youtube.com/watch?v=J8xReLuBNPY

 1. In the terminal, navigate to the [server_ws](./server_node_ws/) folder, type `npm i` and `npm run dev`.
-2. On the client, Click on `WebSocket Chat`
+2. On the client, click on `WebSocket Chat`

 ## If running Express Socket.io:

 This follows along this video loosely: https://www.youtube.com/watch?v=SGQM7PU9hzI

 1. In the terminal, navigate to the [server_socketio](./server_socketio/) folder, type `npm i` and `npm run dev`
-2. 2.
-On the client, Click on `Socket.IO Chat`
+2. On the client side, click on `Socket.IO Chat`